-Digital Commons is the library's institutional repository — a website that holds and displays student and faculty scholarship.
-The library works with your program to make your thesis or action research project (hereafter "your project") accessible online via Digital Commons.
+The library works with your program to make your thesis, professional project, or action research project (hereafter "your project") accessible online via Digital Commons, the website that the university uses to share student and faculty scholarship

 This document will show you how to upload your project to the site.
 Everything in this document takes place as the final step of completing your project, after you have had it approved by your advisors.